samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 After also making a change to ensure that clients forward their controls changes to the right game model, I am now very close to things being good--I just need to somehow send a signal to clear the board on the client side when a reset occurs.

 I also did a little refactor where I replaced passing a GameModel into ClientHandler with passing a function.
 I realize now that passing in a list of fuctions is basically the same as passing in an interface, but the interface version is more extensible.
 So really I should make a game interface provided by index.ts (or put another layer between index.ts and ClientHandler) and pass that in as the argument for ClientHandler to use for assigning to socket signals.

+Next thing to do: Send a reset signal to the clients upon game reset so they can destroy the existing character visualizers immediately, and generally so they can react to a game reset however they deem appropriate.